Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: An inherently privacy-preserving decentralized gradient algorithm with diminishing stepsizes

-{ \begin{Remark 1} Eqn. (\ref{eq:B^k_algorithm 1}) implies that the convergence speed of $x_i^k$ to $\bar{x}^k$ increases with a decrease in $\|\bar{B}^k\|=\|B^k- \frac{{\bf1}{\bf 1}^T }{m}\|$, which means that one can reduce $\|B^k- \frac{{\bf1}{\bf 1}^T }{m}\|$ to enhance the convergence speed.
-More importantly, $B^k$ can enhance resilience to inference attacks, which is explained later in Remark \ref{re:convergence_privacy}. \end{Remark 1} } \begin{Remark 1} To our knowledge, for decentralized gradient methods with diminishing stepsizes, our result is the first to prove exact convergence under general time-varying stepsize heterogeneity.
+{ } \begin{Remark 1} To our knowledge, for decentralized gradient methods with diminishing stepsizes, our result is the first to prove exact convergence under general time-varying stepsize heterogeneity.
 In fact, the condition in (\ref{eq:stepsize_heterogenerity}) can be satisfied even when the stepsize differences in a finite number of iterations are arbitrarily large.
 This can enable strong privacy, as detailed in Sec. \ref{se:privacy_DS}. \end{Remark 1}